-- To make use of its captured prey, this plant lives in symbiosis with assassin bugs that can suck the nutrients from the captured insect while the plant itself absorbs their increments.
+- To use its captured prey, this plant lives in symbiosis with assassin bugs that can suck the nutrients from the captured insect while the plant absorbs their increments.

 - This plant-derived its name from the Latin word “roridos” and Greek word “gorgon” which means “dewy” and “terrible” respectively.

 23. Genlisea Sp.

 The next carnivorous plant is the Genlisea that grows in wet areas of Madagascar, Zambia, and Tanzania.

 - Scientists consider this plant as a close relative to Utricularia as both produce their traps underwater.